-As per the statements above, the Board notes the proposed transaction and the departure from the Code in terms of independence on the Board.
+As per the statements above, the Board notes the departure from the Code in terms of independence on the Board.

 The Board operates within the scope of a robust corporate governance framework.
 In particular the Board has defined a number of matters reserved for the Board while delegating certain matters to the Audit and Remuneration committees.

 The Audit committee overviews the preparation of the financial statements, oversees risk management and meets with the Company’s auditors to review independence and controls.